Tanmay2302/Meeting-AI-Backend/README.md

 This backend lets users:

 - Register and log in securely using email & password (with JWT auth)
-- Upload or post meeting transcripts
+- Upload or post meeting transcripts, stores in PostgreSQL
 - Automatically generate meeting summaries and action items using Groq API
 - Retrieve and view all meetings or a specific meeting
 - Explore and test every endpoint visually using Swagger UI